martinsookael/freeDOM.js/README.md

 ##Notes
 1. I think Object.prototype.refill is not the correct way of doing this.
 2. Class names could be better; it's pretty difficult to actually figure out function names that would already not be in use by js or jQuery.
-3. The "two-way data-binding" was just something I discovered on the way.
+3. The "two-way data-binding" was just something I discovered on the way and wanted to try out.